EchoTeam/rebar-templates/MAKE.md

 ## make ext-deps

-Creates an external deps directory by dowloading all current deps of the project into it.
+Creates an external deps directory by downloading all current deps of the project into it.
 It can be useful to initially create the directory.
-The external dep directory can be useful when using [make run](#).
+The external dep directory can be useful when using [make run](#make-run).